Berkeley-CS195/fa23/syllabus.md

 To complete a QQC+,
 * Post a question, quote, or comment on the associated Ed megapost for a reading.
-  * **Question**: Make a new thread with your question and any needed context/follow-up.
+  * **Question**: Make a new thread with a question about the reading and any needed context for others to follow up.
 You should include the text [Question] at the beginning of your post.
-  * **Quote**: Make a new thread with your quote from the reading and any additional context/follow-up.
+  * **Quote**: Make a new thread with a quote from the reading, and your comment/reaction to that quote.
 You should include the text [Quote] at the beginning of your post.
   * **Comment**: Post a response on *someone else*'s thread.
 * In addition, make a Comment on *someone else*'s thread in the associated Ed megapost for a reading.
 * It is OK for you to post anonymously, meaning your name will be anonymous to fellow classmates but visible to course staff (who will use it for tracking assignment credit).